-In 1948, Melbourne epitomised the prosperity of the post World War Two economic boom.
-With unemployment at an all-time low, Melbourne made a bid to host the 1956 Olympic Games for the first time in the Southern Hemisphere!
-Consequently, 1948 had to have a special Royal Melbourne Show, which included the dog section which used a panel of three outstanding judges.
+In 1948, Melbourne epitomised the prosperity of the post-World War Two economic boom.
+When unemployment at an all-time low, Melbourne won a bid to host the 1956 Olympic Games.
+This was the first time this event was to be held in the Southern Hemisphere.
+To attract world-wide notoriety, 1948 had to have a special Royal Melbourne Show.

-This panel included the famous Mr J.W.
+Consequently, the dog section's panel of outstanding judges which included Mr J.W.
 Marples F.Z.S (Fellow of the Zoological Society) of England.
-He was the eldest son of the great Mr Theo Marples, whose books are still in great demand today.
-In 1894, he also founded the English publication 'Our Dogs'.
-When one considers that people had to travel by ship for months to and from the UK, seldom did Australia enjoy the presence of such celebrities.
-So Mr J.W.
-Marples' visit to the Royal Show 1948 was much anticipated.
+He was the eldest son of Mr Theo Marples, whose books founded the famous publishing company, 'Our Dogs'.
+Because in 1948 travel to and from the UK was still sailing for months by sea around the Cape of Good Hope, seldom did Australia enjoy the attendance of such celebrities.

 Part of this publicity was the first structured Juvenile Handlers' Competition held anywhere in the world.
 Named the Australian 'Canine Turnout', points were allotted based on the points for the already successful Garryowen (horse dressage) 'Turnout' as follows: